AdamAzuddin/Afterkelas/README.md

 ### 1. Fork and Clone the Repository

 - Fork the repository on GitHub by clicking the "Fork" button.
-- Copy the HTTPS or SSH link of your forked repository.
+- Copy the HTTPS link of your forked repository.

 ### 2. Clone the Repository Locally